ansible/workshops/exercises/rhdp_auto_satellite/4-ripu/2.2-snapshots/README.md

 - Adding another physical volume to the volume group (i.e., `pvcreate` and `vgextend`).
 For a VM, you would first configure an additional virtual disk.
 - Temporarily remove a logical volume you don't need.
 For example, on bare metal servers, there is often a large /var/crash empty filesystem.
 Removing this filesystem from `/etc/fstab` and then using `lvremove` to remove the logical volume from which it was mounted will free up space in the volume group.
 - Reducing the size of one or more logical volumes.
-This is tricky because first the filesystem in the logical volume needs to be shrunk.
+This is tricky, because first the filesystem in the logical volume needs to be shrunk.
 XFS filesystems do not support shrinking.
 EXT filesystems do support shrinking, but not while the filesystem is mounted.
-Until recently, this way of freeing up volume group space was considered a last resort to be attempted by only the most skilled Linux admin, but it now possible to safely automate shrinking logical volumes using the [`shrink_lv`](https://github.com/swapdisk/infra.lvm_snapshots/tree/main/roles/shrink_lv#readme) role of the aforementioned `infra.lvm_snapshots` collection.
+Until recently, this method of freeing up volume group space was considered a last resort to be attempted by only the most skilled Linux admin...but it is _now_ possible to safely automate shrinking logical volumes using the [`shrink_lv`](https://github.com/swapdisk/infra.lvm_snapshots/tree/main/roles/shrink_lv#readme) role of the aforementioned `infra.lvm_snapshots` collection.

 After a snapshot is created, COW data will start to utilize the free space of the snapshot logical volume as blocks are written to the origin logical volume.
-Unless the snapshot is create with the same size as the origin, there is a chance that the snapshot could fill up and become invalid.
+Unless the snapshot is created with the same size as the origin, there is a chance that the snapshot could fill up and become invalid.
 Testing should be performed during the development of the LVM snapshot automation to determine snapshot sizings with enough cushion to prevent this.
 The `snapshot_autoextend_percent` and `snapshot_autoextend_threshold` settings in lvm.conf can also be used to reduce the risk of snapshots running out of space.
 The [`lvm_snapshots`](https://github.com/swapdisk/infra.lvm_snapshots/tree/main/roles/lvm_snapshots#readme) role of the `infra.lvm_snapshots` collection supports variables that may be used to automatically configure the autoextend settings.

-Unless you have the luxury of creating snapshots with the same size as their origin volumes, LVM snapshot sizing needs to be thoroughly tested and free space usage carefully monitored.
-However, if that challenge can be met, LVM snapshots offer a reliable snapshot solution without the headache of depending on external infrastructure such as VMware.
+Unless you have the luxury of creating snapshots with the same size as their origin volumes, LVM snapshot sizing needs to be thoroughly tested, with free space usage carefully monitored.
+However, if that challenge can be met, LVM snapshots offer a conveneient _and_ reliable snapshot solution without the headache of depending on external infrastructure and/or tooling.

 #### VMware